 Avid ttrpg player and parent to an adult child.
 Can be heard as a guest player on seasonal episodes and random one shots of Corpses and Curios and will be heard in a couple of other currently secret projects in the near future.
-Can also be found on Instagram where she attempt to sell dicebags
+Can also be found on Instagram where she attempts to sell dicebags

 Dominick "Niko" MacCleary

 Described as "a bad influence", "a hopeless show-off", "a living human gremlin", and "by far the most inconvenient person", M. spends the majority of his time finding things to do instead of writing, like illustration, conlanging, and tweeting pictures of his cat.
 He also plays Rainy Woodrose Sunrise on Otherwhere.
 His other work can be found at Roast Rabbit

 Possible human, but more likely a collection of anxious opossums just doing their best.
 When not writing silly stories, or rummaging through your trash for pizza crusts, he likes to pretend to be other people for fun.

 Rue (he/they) is a Welsh-Rromani Oregonian who may actually just be 7 NDAs in a trench coat- currently unconfirmed.
 Once they can talk about them, they'll gladly gush about the projects they've leant their words and voices to.
 He daylights as an office aid and web designer for a local community center, and moonlights as a voice actor and TTRPG streamer- you can watch him on Heroes Without Limits and Chromatic Chimera.
 In their free time, they build costumes and soundscapes in their combination sewing and media room.